jpaulodit/terraform-google-abridge-env/examples/basic_public_cluster/README.md

-This directory contains an example for basic public cluster.
+This directory contains an example for a basic public cluster.
 The variables are set inside terraform.tfvars.

 To try out this example, run the following commands in this directory